Skip to main content

 Whether you meet with a consultant in person or over a secure video platform, the consultant will listen closely to your concerns, possibly ask questions, and provide support, perspective, and suggestions for resources.

-When Let’s Talk is taking place in person, look to see if the office door is open.
+Look to see if the office door is open.
 If the consultant is already meeting with someone, the office door will be closed with a sign indicating that the office is occupied.
 In this case, follow the posted instructions.
 The wait is usually not long.

-In either form of Let’s Talk, there may be a short wait as the consultant speaks with one or more students who arrived before you.
+There may be a short wait as the consultant speaks with one or more students who arrived before you.
 We make every effort to meet with all students who present at Let’s Talk each day, and to see them in the order they arrived.
 Sometimes, during particularly busy times of the semester, we are not able to meet with every student.
 If you aren’t able to meet with us today, please come to Let’s Talk at another posted day and time, or contact CTC to make an appointment with a counselor.

 Students come in with a variety of concerns; no topic is off limits.
 Common concerns often include: stress, relationships, academic performance, financial struggles, sadness, worry, family problems, and how to help a friend.
 These are also questions and concerns that many students discuss at their first scheduled appointment at CTC (called a Triage appointment).